 “We do all we can to both make a lot of really good changes here, but when they go back home they also have enough support around them to maintain it.” — Caribbean Mountain Academy Director, Andrew Stroup

-CMA’s goal is to build up the family so that they can be a strong support structure for their child when they come home.
-Family and parent counseling sessions help parents prepare to support their teen and protect them from outside harm.
+Caribbean Mountain Academy’s goal is to build up the family so that they can be a strong support structure for their child when they come home.
+Family and parent counseling sessions help parents prepare to support their teens and protect them from outside harm.
 The counselor will help parents choose appropriate boundaries for their teen so that their child won’t fall into old habits at home.

 Once a child comes home, family counseling sessions continue for another four weeks.
 This is to help your teen have a better transition back to family life.
 If the counselor believes further sessions are needed, they will give you recommendations to qualified counselors in the area.
 It is up to you to follow up with one of those counselors.